Kashmiri Khemta (6 Beats): Tagore's Rhythm | Tabla Theka

 Kashmiri Khemta Tal is a rhythm from Kashmir’s folk music.
 Tagore showed this rhythm in a new way.
 He created something new by using this rhythm in Bengali music.

-Watch a Demonstration
+Watch a Live Demonstration of Kashmiri Khemta Taal

-Structure of Kashmiri Khemta Taal
+The Structure and Characteristics of Kashmiri Khemta Taal

 Kashmiri Khemta Taal has 6 beats and 2 divisions.
 Here’s a breakdown of its beat structure: